Tingle's Technology Notes. Image Wipes. Alernating, Automatic, Angled Rollover, Straight.

 That meant I spent most of my time wandering around answering random questions and helping developers debug their hacks.
 But, I can't be surrounded by a bunch of people hacking on cool shit and not join in myself -- it's just way too tempting.
 So, on Friday night, after coming home from the pitches and discovering that drinking 2 Dr. A showcase of sites using HTML5 markup.

 Think of text input with a predefined value, but it can literally be any element.
 Form elements like text inputs support the :focus pseudo class, which allow us to style those elements when they are clicked upon or otherwise navigated to.
 Giving an element the contenteditable attribute means it also now supports the :focus pseudo class, which opens up some interesting possibilities!
-We'll exploit this little trick to make an expanding image (like a lightbox without the overlay) right within some content.
+Plan B: Font Fallbacks « coding@scribd.
+This is the fourth post in our series about Scribd’s HTML5 conversion.